ACCESS-Cloud-Based-InSAR/s1_azimuth_time_grid/README.md

 Expected to use `ARIA-S1-GUNW` for inputs above.

 The motiviation for this package is to do basic interpolation for different phase screens across a geographic cube.
 This is originally based on code from RAiDER.
-Joint work of Charlie Marshak and Sim Sangha.
+Joint work of Charlie Marshak, Sim Sangha, and David Bekaert.

 ## Installation